 What The Heck Is Schmaltz?

-I first learned that rendered chicken fat was a “thing” when I came across a jar of schmaltz while grocery shopping online.
+I first learned that rendered chicken fat was a “thing” when I came across a jar of schmaltz online.
 Turns out schmaltz is the German word for rendered chicken or goose fat.
-Usually onions have been added once the skin bits start to brown.
-It’s been said that schmaltz is to Jewish cuisine as olive oil is to the mediterranean diet.
+Usually, onions have been added once the skin bits start to brown.
+It’s been said that schmaltz is to Jewish cuisine as olive oil is to the Mediterranean diet.
 Mind.
 Blown.
 Not only is this fat held in high regard, but so are the crispy bits of skin that fry up into golden crunchy morsels called gribenes.

 Soy is shown to increase PUFAs in chicken (2).
-Making schmaltz from soy free birds is a wise idea, although soy free chicken fat is still plenty high in PUFAs.
+Making schmaltz from soy-free birds is a wise idea, although soy-free chicken fat is still high in PUFAs.
 As with any animal fats, I buy and raise organic whenever possible, because some pesticides and herbicides bioaccumulate in fat tissues.
 In any case, always keep fats below the smoke point to avoid free-radicals!